Get your home holiday-ready 🎄 SEE ALL IDEAS

 Yes, though the effects depend on the type of treatment you use.
 Too many biological additives will increase the amount of bacteria in the tank, causing a much faster breakdown of solid materials and a buildup of methane gas.
 The gas pushes solid waste around within the tank and can cause the absorption and drain field system to clog.

 However, if too much inorganic acid and organic solvent additive is used, it will kill the bacteria in your tank needed for it to function.
-Hydrogen peroxide won’t kill the bacteria if you use too much, but it will degrade the soil structure in the surrounding area and reduce the ability of the drain field to treat and absorb wastewater effluent.
+Hydrogen peroxide won’t kill the bacteria if you use too much of it, but it will degrade the soil structure in the surrounding area and reduce the ability of the drain field to treat and absorb wastewater effluent.

 Q. How else can I maximize the life of my septic tank?

-There are a few simple steps you can take to extend the life of your septic system.
+Taking care of septic systems is fairly straightforward—there are a few simple steps you can take to extend the life of yours.
 Avoid unnecessary wastewater usage by increasing water conservation efforts.
 This puts less strain on your septic system over time and allows it to function for a longer period.
 You must also follow a proper pumping schedule to ensure that the tank is pumped at least once every 2 to 3 years.
+You might not be thrilled to pay someone to pump a septic tank, but it’s crucial to do so.